-Fewer viable RECA-1-positive SECs were observed 6 hr after transplantation in both groups (Fig. 2B, F).
-Furthermore, 24 hr after transplantation, a few SECs tended to be stained with RECA-1 in group-VSOP-NO alone (Fig. 2C, G).
-Fluorescent SECs were also detected 72 hr after transplantation in group-control (Fig. 2D).
+Fewer viable RECA-1-positive SECs were observed 6 h after transplantation in both the groups (Fig. 2B, 2F).
+Furthermore, 24 h after transplantation, a few SECs tended to be stained with RECA-1 in group-VSOP-NO alone (Fig. 2C, 2G).
+Fluorescent SECs were also detected 72 h after transplantation in group-Control (Fig. 2D).

-Experiment II-A. 60-min Warm Ischemia: Survival Study
+Experiment II-A. 60-min warm ischemia: survival study

-In group-control, the 10-day survival rate was 0%, and all deaths occurred within 24 hr of transplantation (Fig. 3).
-In group-VSOP-NO, the 10-day survival rate was improved to 71.4% (P<0.009).
-Autopsies in group-control revealed multiple focal necroses (grade: 3.4±0.4) in the livers and hemorrhagic ascites.
-In group-VSOP-NO, there was almost no necrosis (grade: 1.0±0.0).
+In group-Control, the 10-day survival rate was 0%, and all deaths occurred within 30 h of transplantation (Fig. 3).
+In group-VSOP-NO, the 10-day survival rate was improved to 71.4% (P < 0.009).
+Autopsies in group-Control revealed multiple focal necroses (3.4 \pm 0.4) in the livers and hemorrhagic ascites.
+In group-VSOP-NO, there was almost no necrosis (1.0 \pm 0.0).

-Experiment II-B. 60-min Warm Ischemia: Evaluation of Early Phase Injury in group-VSOP-NO (P<0.005; Fig. 4A).
-Figure 4B and C shows the staining of SECs with 8-hydroxy-2'deoxyguanosine (8-OHdG) as a marker for oxidative DNA damage 2 hr after portal reperfusion.
-In group-control (Fig. 4B), broad sinusoidal cells and partial hepatocytes were stained, whereas in group-VSOP-NO, few sinusoidal cells were stained (Fig. 4C).
+Experiment II-B. 60-min warm ischemia: evaluation of early phase injury

+Relative hepatic ET-1 mRNA expression levels 2 h after portal reperfusion were higher in group-Control than in group-VSOP-NO (P < 0.005; Fig. 4A).
+Figure 4B and C show the staining of SECs with 8-hydroxy-2'deoxyguanosine (8-OHdG) as a marker for oxidative DNA damage 2 h after portal reperfusion.
+In group-Control (Fig. 4B), broad sinusoidal cells and partial hepatocytes were stained, whereas in group-VSOP-NO, few sinusoidal cells were stained (Fig. 4C).